hydroflux/abstractor-ws/BACKLOG.md

 - [ ] Update 'display_document_list' to show all available attributes attached to a document
 - [ ] Eliminate iframe_handling script?
 - [ ] Create an 'options' object to hold things like 'review', 'download_only', 'download', etc
+- [ ] Add a comment indicating how many documents have been completed
+- [ ] Add a print statement at the end to indicate what type of run sheet was created (& the section)

 ### Class To Do